10 Cool Things to Know About Carménère Wine

 Carménère pairs exceptionally well with roast pork and lamb with mint.

 The lighter tannin and higher acidity in Carménère wine make it quite an easy red to pair with a great variety of dishes.
-Ideally, leaner grilled meats with savory sauces like Chimichurri (a cilantro-based sauce), green salsas, mint, or parsley pesto will complement the herbal qualities of the wine and make it taste more fruity.
+Ideally, leaner grilled meats with savory sauces like Chimichurri, green salsas, mint, or parsley pesto will complement the herbal qualities of the wine and make it taste more fruity.
 Carménère will even do well alongside darker white meats, including turkey and duck.

 Carménère is nearly extinct in its homeland, but is the 5th most important grape of Chile.

 Carménère originated from the Bordeaux region of France.
 Before the 1870s, Carménère was a prevalent blending grape in Bordeaux, found mostly in Graves and the Pessac-Léognan appellations.
 However, due to the phylloxera infestation, nearly all the Carménère vines – along with most of the vineyards in Bordeaux – were wiped out.
 When vignerons in Bordeaux replanted however, they opted to plant the easier-to-grow Cabernet Sauvignon and Merlot instead, and Carménère was thought to be on the verge of extinction.

 Carménère was first brought to Chile in the mid 1800s and was thought to be Merlot until 1994.